Subqueries

 RETURN person.name as person, company.name AS company;

-Now we’re able to successfully execute the query, which returns the following results:
+Now you can successfully run the query, which returns the following results:

 person | company |